Ian Kilford: Playing career

-Ian Antony Kilford (born 6 October 1973 in Bristol) is an English former professional footballer who played 262 games as a midfielder in the Football League for Nottingham Forest, Wigan Athletic and Scunthorpe United.
 He then had a few months with Barrow in the Conference North before moving to Kendal Town of the Northern Premier League, where he was player/assistant manager, before moving onto Northwich Victoria with Lee Ashcroft in January 2013.
 In December 2013, Kilford joined North West Counties Division One side Nelson on a free transfer.
 He made a total of three league appearances for the Admirals scoring no goals.